We couldn't arrange to have more hours added to the day, but if you're drowning in tasks, this advice will serve as a lifeline.

 “Self-care is a common phrase these days, but is it as common of a practice?” asks Allen.
 It's not just about bubble baths and massages: Self-care can be as simple as finding ways to inject some fun into your life, such as date nights, spontaneous dance parties in the kitchen or playing uplifting music while you tackle mundane tasks.
 "When you prioritize your mental and physical health, you'll not only feel better, but you'll be able to manage your current responsibilities with more grace and less resentment," Allen says.

-Finally, working through stressors with like-minded people can help you identify the root causes of responsibility fatigue and come up with concrete solutions, says Avellino, who runs "support circles" at THE WELL (learn more here.)
-"For a low time commitment, they offer a high emotional return for the busy modern adult," Avellino says, adding: “The forum allows for a ‘pause’ in your week so you can reflect on your thoughts, feelings and behaviors and make changes that allow you to live your life in a way that better serves you.
+Finally, working through stressors with like-minded people can help you identify the root causes of responsibility fatigue and come up with concrete solutions, says Avellino.
+"For a low time commitment, they offer a high emotional return for the busy modern adult," Avellino says, adding: “These forums allow for a ‘pause’ in your week so you can reflect on your thoughts, feelings and behaviors and make changes that allow you to live your life in a way that better serves you.
 Research, ancient traditions and personal experience tell us that human beings are wired for connection.
 This need for deep connection doesn’t turn off, just because we have responsibilities."